home-assistant/home-assistant.io/source/_integrations/blebox.markdown

 ### Polfendo smartGateControl

-This integration adds the Polfendo device ("blebox inside") as a cover entity to Home Assistant
+This integration adds the Polfendo device ("blebox inside") as a cover entity to Home Assistant.

 #### Key supported features